PRISM: Parallel Residual Iterative Sequence Model: Experiments

-\textbf{3.
-Structural Inductive Bias.} Surprisingly, on \textbf{Palindrome} and \textbf{Modulo Add}, PRISM significantly outperforms even the Transformer in this constrained regime (e.g., Palindrome: $0.99$ vs. $0.49$).
-We attribute this to PRISM's \textbf{Input-Anchored} design: the ShortConv anchor provides a strong inductive bias for local structural features, whereas the Transformer struggles to learn precise positional arithmetic from scratch with limited heads and dimensions.
+\textbf{(2) The Linearity Wall is real.} On XOR and Parity, LA and MoM both collapse to chance, while PRISM achieves $100\%$.
+Crucially, MoM's failure proves that \textit{spatial} rank expansion (multiple linear experts) cannot replace \textit{computational} depth (iterative non-linear refinement).
+This directly validates PRISM's Rank-$L$ design: the benefit comes from the iterative non-linear \textit{computation} within the injection operator, not merely from having more output directions.

-\textbf{4.
-Gating Robustness.} On \textbf{Silence Gate}, PRISM ($0.66$) outperforms linear baselines ($0.50$), demonstrating that its non-linear $p(x)$ predictor can suppress noise more effectively than linear gates, though it still lags behind the Transformer's full attention ($0.82$).
+\textbf{(3) Input-anchoring provides structural inductive bias.} On Palindrome and Modulo Addition, PRISM outperforms even the Transformer in this constrained regime.
+The ShortConv anchor provides a strong prior for local structural patterns, whereas the Transformer must learn positional arithmetic from scratch with limited capacity.